|

 The famous Grouse Grind hike is commonly referred to as “Mother Nature’s Stairmaster.”
 For those of us that have taken this challenging Grouse Mountain hike on the north shore of Vancouver, British Columbia, it is one that will test your fitness level and stamina.

-For those of you who are fitness buffs, the Grouse Grind in Vancouver can be addictive.
+For fitness buffs, the Grouse Grind in Vancouver can be addictive.
 After I had completed a few hikes up the Grind, I began to focus on trying to improve my best time.
-I’d use that as a measure of my fitness.
+Then, I completed two grinds in one day.

-If you find the Grouse Grind a little challenging, the Coquitlam Crunch is less grueling and you can hike sections of the trail.
+If the Grouse Grind is too challenging, the Coquitlam Crunch is less grueling and hikers can do sections of the trail.
 It’s a dog-friendly pathway that’s wide, to allow for social distancing and avid runners to pass.

 Preparing For The Grouse Grind Trail